tjhickey724/discrete_math/notes/predicate_calculus/overview.md

 For the Predicate Calculus, the predicates are boolean functions over some domain D which we will usually specify ahead of time (e.g. the domain of integers, or real numbers, or strings of characters, or functions on the real numbers, etc.).
 Some predicates we write in "infix" mode such as the comparison functions (=, <, >=, etc.).
 The Predicate calculus also allows functions from the domain D to itself, and constants (which are elements of the domain).
 This is a very expressive language and most people believe that any mathematical concept can be expressed in the Predicate Calculus.

-Today our goal is to help you begin to develop the skill of translating English statements to the Predicate Calculus and to assess your mastery using a quiz.
+Our goal is to help you begin to develop the skill of translating English statements to the Predicate Calculus and to assess your mastery using a quiz.
 If we have time, we'll also start to talk about formal methods for proving theorems in the propositional and predicate calculus, but we'll probably have to wait until next week for that.

 ## Translation Examples
 Here are some examples over the domain of integers.